-We further report that the Board of Directors of the Company was duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors except for the period from 05.12.2022 to 31.03.2023 due to vacancy in the office of Independent Director.
-The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.
+We further report that the Board of Directors of the Company was duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors except for the period from 01.04.2023 to 12.04.2023 and 18.01.2024 to 31.03.2024 due to non-compliance of the composition of Board to have requisite number of Independent Directors.
+Further, the changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.

-Generally, adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent in advance and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting, however, Independent Directors resigned citing calling of meetings on shorter notices as one of the reason.
+Generally, adequate notices were given to all Directors to schedule the Board Meetings, Agenda and detailed notes on Agenda were also adequately sent, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting from Directors.